sampy-project/docu_sampy/guide_beginner/01_intro_beginner.md

 # Beginner's guide

-This it the first guide destined to new users of Sampy.
-Our aim here is to walk you through the creation of typical Sampy's ABMs using built-in objects, and we do not discuss their implementation details.
+This it the first guide destined to new users of SamPy.
+Our aim here is to walk you through the creation of typical SamPy's ABMs using built-in objects, and we do not discuss their implementation details.
 For a guide on those technical details, please see the [advanced user's guide].

 ## Description of the ABMs

 In this guide, we will create three consecutive ABMs in which the agents are mammal-like animals living on a square grid.

-1. In the first ABM we will start with a few couples of agents in the central squares and then let them and the successive generations populate the grid.
+1. In the first ABM we will start with a few couples of agents in the central square and then let them and the successive generations populate the grid.
 2. In the second ABM, we start with a population built from the first ABM and we unleash a disease in the central cell.
 This disease is somewhat similar to rabies (transmission by direct contact and a very high mortality rate of 80%).
 3. The last ABM begins like the second, but we vaccinate a portion of the agents on a disc centered on the origin of the disease outbreak.
 We will analysis the effect of this strategy depending on the proportion of agents immunized.